Passwordless Login & Device Based Passkey Authentication for Today’s Remote Workforce

-AuthentifID by authID provides companies with an identity proofing solution that eliminates the need for passwords in a remote work model.
+Verified by authID provides companies with strong FIDO2 authentication that eliminates the need for passwords in a remote work model.
 It allows firms to increase assurance with quick, low-friction user experiences on trusted mobile devices.

-If you don’t have time or the budget for integration, authID’s Identity Portal offers an immediate biometric identification and authentication service that can harden your work-from-home processes.
-Simply login to our Portal and trigger an Identity Proofing request to each remote worker.
+During hiring and onboarding deploy strong Identity Verification to harden your work-from-home processes.
 Employees use the convenience of their own mobile devices to quickly capture their selfies and a government ID to verify identity.
 Now you have gained assurance that the employee who chatted at the watercooler last week is the same as the one who is working from afar.

 Schedule a Demo with authID

-authID.ai is a provider of an Identity as a Service (IDaaS) platform that delivers a suite of secure, mobile, biometric identity solutions, available to any vertical, anywhere. authID’s products allow enterprises to adopt passwordless login and device-based authentication to automate their remote work model, thereby enhancing security while improving productivity.
+authID.ai is a provider of an Identity platform that delivers a suite of secure, mobile, biometric identity solutions, available to any vertical, anywhere. authID’s products allow enterprises to adopt passwordless login and device-based authentication to automate their remote work model, thereby enhancing security while improving productivity.
 Contact authID today at 1 (516) 778-5639 or click here to schedule a demo.